Pederson 3-run HR, Braves blank Brewers for 2-1 NLDS lead - NewsBreak

 Pederson 3-run HR, Braves blank Brewers for 2-1 NLDS lead

+ATLANTA (AP) Joc Pederson credits his postseason success to ''not making any moment bigger than it needs to be.''

+With another jolt, Pederson put the Atlanta Braves on the verge of advancing in the playoffs.

-ATLANTA (AP) — Joc Pederson kept enhancing his “Joctober” nickname with a three-run, pinch-hit homer and the Atlanta Braves shut down Milwaukee once again, beating the Brewers 3-0 on Monday to take a 2-1 edge in the NL Division Series.
+Pederson kept enhancing his ''Joctober'' nickname with a three-run, pinch-hit homer and the Braves shut down Milwaukee once again, beating the Brewers 3-0 on Monday to take a 2-1 edge in the NL Division Series.

+''It was pretty special,'' Pederson said of the fifth-inning drive. ''To come up big in a moment like that was pretty cool.''

 In a matchup dominated by pitching, Ian Anderson and the Braves bullpen combined on a five-hitter and won by a 3-0 score for the second straight game.